setuabhi/DataStr/src/Collections/Collections.md

-1. Hashset.add returns true if new element being added else return false
+1. Hashset.add returns true if new element being added else return false.

-2. Hashmap.put returns null if new element being added else return value for that key
+   1.0 remove returns true if element present else false

-2.1 map.values() : List of Values
+2. Hashmap.put returns null if new element being added else return value for that key 2.0 remove returns value for that key else returns null 2.1 map.values() : List of Values
    2.2 map.keySet() : Set of Keys
    2.3 map.entrySet() gives you all the key-value pairs as a set of type Set<Map.Entry<Integer, Integer>>

 3. Both Hashmap and hashset works on O(1) for their add/put and get Methods